Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment

-In addition to the previously discussed experiments, we conduct further comparative studies under a wider range of experimental settings.
+\textbf{Comparison in more experimental settings.} In addition to the previously discussed experiments, we conduct further comparative studies under a wider range of experimental settings.
 These additional settings include more attack methods, more private datasets such as CelebA, and more target classifier architectures, including transformer-based models like Swin-v2 and ViT-B/16.
 The experimental results shown in Appendix \ref{appx:additional result} demonstrate that our defense method consistently achieves strong performance across a variety of settings.